 Another issue with drinking a lot of tea is that tea is an acidic solution.
 The acid in tea can be irritating to both the bladder and the urinary tract.
 In some people, this may eventually lead to urinary tract infections.

 The best way to prevent tea from having a negative effect on your bladder is to choose teas that don’t contain caffeine and avoid drinking too much of them.
-Try to alternate drinking tea with plain water to increase hydration and prevent bladder irritation.
+Try to alternate your cups of tea with glasses of water to increase hydration and prevent bladder irritation.

 Is Tea Bad for Your Kidneys?